MikkelVembye/POMADE/README.md

 making our hex stickers.

 # Reference

+Hedges & Pigott (2001).
+The Power of Statistical Tests in Meta-Analysis.
+*Psychological Methods*, 6(3), 203

 Pustejovsky & Tipton (2021).
 Meta-analysis with Robust Variance
 Estimation: Expanding the range of working models. *Prevention Science*,